 In the meantime, we can support you to explain the situation to your employers if necessary.
-Please get in touch with the advocacy team (firstname.lastname@example.org) for more information.
+Please contact us using the details at the bottom of the blog for more information.

 The NHS has indicated that they are taking a cautious approach, in that they are trying to reach the most vulnerable people as quickly as possible.
 This may have resulted in people who may not consider themselves at risk receiving letters.
 Read the full statement here: https://digital.nhs.uk/news-and-events/latest-news/statement-on-coronavirus-communications.

 Additionally, the haematology community has also reiterated that patients should be cautious and shield until they have spoken to their own clinical team.
 Consider also whether you may have received a letter or text due to a condition other than your blood cancer.
 If you do not have another condition, then speak to your haematology team if you are still unsure if you should follow the shielding advice.

 Even if you are not in the group of “clinically extremely vulnerable” people who need to shield, you should be extra careful when leaving the house.
 There is a second group, or tier, of vulnerable people, also known as the “moderate risk” group.
 This is a group of people who do not need to shield, but have a higher than average risk of severe COVID.
 This includes older people and those who are usually eligible for the annual flu vaccinations.
 This group includes all blood cancer patients who are not otherwise covered by the shielding advice.
 The advice for this moderate group is that you take care extra care to stick to the social distancing guidelines issued by government.

 4. What do I do if I have got a text saying I don’t need to shield anymore?